 Each of us who works in the technology industry carries an especially heavy burden nowadays.
 For, fate has placed in our hands an awesome power to shape our society and its consciousness.
-For that reason, we must pay more and more attention to issues of professionalism, social responsibility and ethics.
-Equally importantly, the responsibility lies in our hands to ensure that we view our work and career as an opportunity to enlighten and lift ourselves up.
+For that reason, we must pay more and more attention to issues of professionalism, social responsibility, and ethics.
+Equally importantly, the responsibility lies in our hands to ensure that we view our work and career as an opportunity to enlighten and our lives ourselves up.
+Let us learn about 3 lives.

 Many years ago, I heard this story from a professor when I was a student at Carnegie Mellon.
 A man was sentenced to 20 years in prison.
 During his time in prison, he was asked to turn a wheel every day.
 So, every day he turned the wheel.
 At times, when he was tired or puzzled and stopped turning the wheel, he would be flogged with a whip.
 The man did not know anything about the wheel other than that it was placed outside his jail somewhere.
 He wondered if the wheel crushed corn or if it ground wheat or something similar.
 He wondered if turning the wheel was useful to anyone.
 At the end of his jail term, he rushed out to see what the wheel was doing.
 To his disappointment, he found that the wheel was not connected to anything.
 All these years, he had been toiling for nothing.
 He gave a loud, frustrated shout and dropped dead.